Coding Style#

 A.full_view_of_underlying()

-Private and protected properties in a class should end in a single underscore.
-However, some code will have them end in a single underscore instead.
+Private and protected properties in a class should begin in a single underscore.
+However, some older code will have them end in a single underscore instead.
 Some examples.

 this->dims_